Jefferson–Hemings controversy: Evidence

-Monticello overseer Edmund Bacon (1785–1866) noted in his memoir (published after Jefferson's death) that people were talking about Harriet's departure.
+Monticello's overseer Edmund Bacon noted in his memoir (published after Jefferson's death) that people were talking about Harriet's departure.
 In the memoir, Bacon stated that in all the years he had worked there, he never saw Jefferson and Sally Hemings together in any capacity that would suggest a sexual liaison, and on several occasions witnessed another man leaving Sally's room early in the morning.
 In an interview Bacon maintains:

 In his 1826 will, Jefferson freed the younger brothers Madison and Eston Hemings, who were approaching the age of 21.
 To enable them to stay in Virginia, Jefferson's will petitioned the legislature for permission for them to stay in the state with their families.
 (Such legislative approval was required by laws related to manumission and free blacks.)
 Jefferson also freed three older males from the extended Elizabeth Hemings family; they had each served him for decades.
 His will also requested that they be allowed to stay in the state.
 Jefferson's daughter Martha Randolph gave Sally Hemings "her time" after Jefferson's death, an informal freedom, and the former slave lived with her two younger sons, Madison and Eston, in nearby Charlottesville for nearly a decade before her death.